chibui191/110920-Project-P1-Movie-Analysis/README.md

 ## Methods

 This project uses **descriptive analysis** including the analysis of trends and market distribution over time, which would provide a useful overview of the landscape of the filmmaking industry.

+Tools used primarily for this analysis:
+- NumPy
+- Pandas
+- Matplotlib
+- Seaborn

 ## Results